 The 31st Annual James Jones First Novel Fellowship awarded first place and $10,000

 Bennish Ahmed, Detroit, MI for her novel titled Every Song An Elegy.

 The competition is co-sponsored by the Maslow Family Graduate Program in Creative Writing at Wilkes University and the James Jones Literary Society.
-A record number of more than 700 entries were submitted this year.
+A total of 584 entries were submitted this year.

 - Have never published a novel

 - Are U.S. citizens or permanent residents of America with Green Cards